 - It’s easy to use

-- Remains active for days (4+ days)
+- Remains active for days (at least 4 days, probably longer)

 - Easy to see inked areas